PDFSub vs Adobe Acrobat: Honest Comparison (2026)

 Can I cancel Adobe Acrobat anytime?

 Technically yes, but there is an early termination fee if you cancel an annual plan before the year is up.
 Adobe charges approximately 50% of the remaining subscription cost.
-PDFSub has no annual commitment and no cancellation penalties.
+PDFSub offers both monthly ($25/month) and annual ($20/month, billed yearly) plans with no early termination penalties.